sing-group/aibench-project/docs/source/customizing.rst

 Here, ``samplePlugin.ClassName`` is your class implementing ``InputGUI``.

-To implement this interface, you can start from scrach (more complex, more flexible), or you can extend an existing class (more easy, less flexible).
+To implement this interface, you can start from scratch (more complex, more flexible), or you can extend an existing class (easier, less flexible).
 But before continuing, you have to learn how to specify parameter values for operations in AIBench programmatically.